cognitedata/toolkit/CONTRIBUTING.md

 ## Data formats

-All the configurations should be kept in YAML and in a format that is compatible with the CDF API.
+All the configurations should be kept in camelCase YAML and in a format that is compatible with the CDF API.
-Use either camelCase or snake_case, mixing is not supported.
-The configuration files are loaded directly into the Python SDK's support data classes for direct use towards the CDF API.
-No client side schema validation should be done to ensure that you can immediately add a yaml configuration property without upcoming anything else than the version of the Python SDK.
+The configuration files are loaded directly into the Python SDK's support data classes for use towards the CDF API.
+Client side schema validation should be done in the Python SDK and not in `cdf-tk` to ensure that you can immediately add a yaml configuration property without upcoming anything else than the version of the Python SDK.

 > NOTE!!
 As of now, any non-recognised properties will just be ignored by the Python SDK.
 If you don't
-> get the desired configuration deployed, check your spelling and use of snake_case vs camelCase.
-The Python SDK
+> get the desired configuration deployed, check your spelling.
-> expects camelCase.

-## Tooling and scripts/ directory

-We want to add client-side logic/validation as part of the deployment process, e.g. validation of data models, transformations, contextualizations, etc to ensure integrity and proper functioning configuration.
-We may in the future introduce more SDK and CDF server-side validation.

-> NOTE!!
-The scripts currently support raw, data models, time series, groups, and transformations.
+The scripts currently support many resources like raw, data models, time series, groups, and transformations.
-> It also has some support for loading of data that may be used as example data for CDF projects.
-However,
+It also has some support for loading of data that may be used as example data for CDF projects.
+However, as a general rule, templates should contain governed configurations necessary to set up ingest, data pipelines, and contextualisations, but not the actual data itself.

-> to the extent possible, this repository should not contain data, only governed configurations.
-> Of course, where data population of e.g. data model is part of the configuration, that is fine.
+Of course, where data population of e.g. data model is part of the configuration, that is fine.
-> The scripts are continuosly under development to simplify management of configurations, and
-> we are pushing the functionality into the Python SDK when that makes sense.
+The scripts are continuosly under development to simplify management of configurations, and we are pushing the functionality into the Python SDK when that makes sense.

 ## Testing

 The `cdf_` prefixed modules should be tested as part of the product development.
 Our internal test framework for scenario based testing can be found in the Cognite private big-smoke repository.

-> TODO Define how to make sure that modules get tested in big-smoke.

-The `cdf-tk deploy` script command will clean configurations before trying to load if you specify `--drop`, so you can try to apply the configuration multiple times without having to clean up manually.
-There is also a skeleton for a `cdf-tk clean` script command that will be used to clean up configurations using the scripts/delete.py functions.
+The `cdf-tk deploy` script command will clean configurations if you specify `--drop`, so you can try to apply the configuration multiple times without having to clean up manually.
+If you want to delete everything that is governed by your templates, including data ingested into data models, the  `cdf-tk clean` script command can be used to clean up configurations using the scripts/delete.py functions.